-By using Google Cloud SSL Proxy Load Balancing for your SSL traffic, you can terminate user SSL (TLS) connections at the load balancing layer, and then balance the connections across your backend instances by using the SSL (recommended) or TCP protocols.
+When using SSL Proxy Load Balancing for your SSL traffic, user SSL (TLS) connections are terminated at the load balancing layer, and then proxied to the closest available backend instances by using either SSL (recommended) or TCP.
 For the types of backends that are supported, see Backends.

 SSL Proxy Load Balancing is intended for non-HTTP(S) traffic.
 For HTTP(S) traffic, we recommend that you use HTTP(S) Load Balancing.